 How to do a burpee?
 This isn’t the usual question.
-The usual question is: How many burpees do I have to do.
+The usual question is: How many burpees do I have to do?
 Burpees are the global currency of the Spartan world.
 The provoke equal parts love and fear.
 Love because of what they can do for you.
 Fear because of what they do to you.

-“It’s one of the most fundamental movement patterns required to understand in order to get off the ground,” he told Spartan Life.
-“The burpee is a great way to practice pushing mechanics (push-ups), hip power through flexion and extension (as seen in sit-ups or leg lifts), and squatting/jumping landing mechanics.
-All of these movements, if understood at the most basic levels, are transferable to all other movements such as walking, running, jumping, landing, throwing, and catching.”
+Yep, burpees can make you better at other strength work, says Carl Paoli, former elite gymnast and author of Free+Style: Maximize Sport and Life Performance with Four Basic Movements.
+“The burpee is a great way to practice pushing mechanics (push-ups), hip power through flexion and extension (as seen in sit-ups or leg lifts), and squatting/jumping landing mechanics,” he explains.
+“All of these movements, if understood at the most basic levels, are transferable to movements like walking, running, jumping, landing, throwing, and catching.”

-1. Think about your backside
+2. Think about your backside

 In the upward phase of the burpee, it’s really important to keep both your legs and core in mind.
 “When you push off the ground, allow your body to naturally arch while engaging your glutes,” suggests Paoli.
 By doing this, you’ll keep your lower back in a safe position.

-2. Keep an upright chest.
+3. Keep an upright chest.

-3. End where you started
+5. End where you started.

 The last thing you want to do is start the burpee at point A and end it at point Z. If you’re far off your starting mark at that top jump, your form is likely all over the place—and you’re doing extra work.
-“You want to jump and try to land in the same place and with the same stance as you took off,” he says.
+“You want to jump and try to land in the same place and with the same stance as you took off,” Paoli says.